bitranox/wrapt_timeout_decorator/README.rst

                         That means if You set 0.1 seconds here, and the time to create the subprocess is 0.5 seconds, the decorated function will time out after 0.6 seconds in total, allowing the decorated function to run for 0.1 seconds.

+                        type: bool
+                        default: false
+                        can be overridden by passing the kwarg dec_hard_timeout to the decorated function*

+    * that means the decorated_function must not use that kwarg itself, since this kwarg will be popped from the kwargs